 Other safeguards include:

-- Taking anonymous temperature checks on process fairness
+- Taking anonymous temperature checks on fairness

-- Rotating facilitation of different sections to others
+- Rotating facilitation duties

-- Using structured turn-taking that prevents selective calling
+- Using structured turn-taking

 When to Step Back: Recognizing the Limits of Self-Facilitation

-- Situations where you're being evaluated alongside others
+- Situations where you're evaluated alongside others

-- Outcomes that primarily benefit you personally
+- Outcomes that primarily benefit you

-- Conflicts where you're one of the primary parties
+- Conflicts where you're a primary party

 Building Trust Through Honest Positioning: The Long-Term Benefits